magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/sigfox.md

 ### Create Uplink Converter

 You can сreate an uplink converter in the Data converters page or directly in the integration.
-Uplink converter is necessary in order to convert the incoming data from the device into the required format for displaying them in ThingsBoard.
+Uplink converter is necessary in order to convert the incoming data from the device into the required format for displaying them in IoT Hub.

 Go to the **Integration center** -> **Data converters** page and click "plus" button to create a new converter.
 Name it "**SigFox Uplink Converter**" and select type **Uplink**.
 To view the events, enable **debug mode**.
 In the function decoder field, specify a script to parse and transform data.